robatwilliams/hills-api/docs/backlog.md

 - Use secrets manager generated credentials for Aurora cluster
 - Replace type definitions in population script with type inference (as done on the query side)

-### Performance

-- Verify total/database response time of key queries
-- Indices on filterable/sortable database fields
-- Refactor database columns of type `SET` into multiple fields or separate table (`FIND_IN_SET` requires a table scan)

 ### Code quality

 - More eslint rules (just important ones), Node eslint plugin
+- Split up app/server/request validation

-### Improvements
+### Tests

-- Consider best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)
 - Snapshot-based integration tests for supported queries
   - Including one that all fields of all hills conform to the schema
 - Integration tests for HTTP POST, GET, variables/body/querystring/both
-- Split up app/server/request validation
+- Test for most-expensive currently-supported query (validate resource limits)

+### Improvements

+- Consider best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)

+### Further future

+- NodeJS 12 ([will have LTS](https://nodejs.org/en/about/releases/)), when it becomes available on AWS Lambda.
+Then convert to ES6 imports/exports.
 - Do without Express (?); it's only used to allow `express-graphql` to be used.
 Needs [express-graphql/559](https://github.com/graphql/express-graphql/issues/559), or manual implementation of [basic requirements for GraphQL over HTTP](https://graphql.org/learn/serving-over-http/).
-- NodeJS 12 ([will have LTS](https://nodejs.org/en/about/releases/)), when it becomes available on AWS Lambda.
-Then convert to ES6 imports/exports.